Data Processing Agreement

 2.2.2 Authentication Methods

-• Private/public key authentication for code changes (git)
+• Private/public key authentication for code changes (Git/GitLab).

-• Secure credential management for CI/CD and cloud deployments
+• Secure credential management for CI/CD and cloud deployments: Secrets in Azure Key Vault, integration in Pulumi-IaC and GitLab CI.

 2.2.3 Management of User Accounts